dmcg/minutest/docs/fixtures.md

 ### Subject Under Test as Fixture

-It makes sense to have the subject under test as the fixture if it has state and there is no additional state.
+It makes sense to have the subject under test as the fixture if it has the only state in the test.

 ```kotlin
 class SubjectUnderTestFixtureExampleTests : JupiterTests {